 Thursday, 2 Jul 2020, 11:00am - 11:45am

 Orson Welles did it with Citizen Kane.
-Jordan Peele did it with Get Out.
 Greta Gerwig did it with Lady Bird.
 Sometimes the first movie you make is just a straight-up masterpiece.
 Why not get started early?

 Hardy will kick off the workshop by talking about how she wrote the book, and performing some readings from this hilarious and entertaining tale.
-Then, inspired by Hayley Whelan’s dedication to her craft, participants will get stuck into some screenwriting exercises of their own.
+Then, inspired by Hayley Whelan’s dedication to her craft, participants will get stuck into some screenwriting exercises of their own and have a chance to ask Fiona questions.
 Kids can come with ideas of their own, or just with starry eyes and open minds.
 Hardy will talk character, plot and pace as kids lay the foundations for their first film projects.